David-Kopczynski/nix/README.md

 | `./resources` | resources for the system |

 ## 🚀 Setup
 When copying the system to a new device it is necessary to add some base configuration to the system in order to clone this repository (git, ssh).
-Afterwards, the setup script can be run with `sh setup.sh` to load this repository for the first time (when migrating the system to another device, the keystore in `~/.local/share/keyrings` should also be copied to the new device, as well as the SSH keys in `~/.ssh` and age keys in `~/.config/sops/age`), followed by `sudo nixos-rebuild switch` to build the system.
+Afterwards, the setup script can be run with `sh setup.sh` to load this repository for the first time (when migrating the system to another device, the keystore in `~/.local/share/keyrings` should also be copied to the new device, as well as the SSH keys in `~/.ssh`), followed by `sudo nixos-rebuild switch` to build the system.

 Additionally, channels must be subscribed to manually with `sudo nix-channel --add $URL $NAME` and updated with `sudo nix-channel --update`.
 This setup requires the following channels: